 - Good to know: This island is accessible from Punta Arenas via a 1.5-hour boat ride.

 - Suggested tours: Isla Magdalena tours

-The pristineness of this region captivated explorers for years.
+The pristineness of this region, famously known as the end of the world, in captivated explorers for years.
 Everyone from Charles Darwin to the Portuguese pioneer, Ferdinand Magellan, perused the treacherous waters around the famous archipelago.
 Nowadays, this area is best known for trekking and fishing.
 Explore the capital, Porvenir, once flush with Europeans during the 1800s goldrush, this town now boasts an eclectic blend of culture and ethnicity.
 If fishing is your thing, visit Lago Blanco, a renowned fishing spot in the area.
 Also check out Puerto Williams, the most southern town in the world.
 Here you can feast on a variety of world fusion dishes and learn about the ancient inhabitants of the region at several of its small museums.

 - Good to know: Book a boat to explore Cape Horn, the infamous dark cliffs sitting ominously off the coast of Tierra del Fuego.
 Although you’ll likely experience strong winds and rough seas, the trip is worth it.
 Some previous visitors described rounding these cliffs as a near-spiritual experience.

 5. Sail through the Magellan Strait

 The waters in the Strait are known for being some of the most dangerous in the world.
 Fling yourself back in time to when Ferdinand Magellan first discovered this region by setting sail through the complex network of channels, fjords, and islets.
 Boat trips vary, but travelers can visit penguin colonies, take off on sea kayak excursions, admire the dozens of historic lighthouses and gawk at the dominating landscape around them.